When starting a business, the biggest challenge you will face is understanding the issues your business is solving for your customers.

 Ideally, each problem defined in the prior step will be a matched customer type.

-Also, it can be possible that at the same time, the same customer type might experiencing multiple problems.
+Also, it can be possible that the same customer type might experience multiple problems at the same time.

 3. Define how your solution will be accessible